DILEEPKS01/BookMyFit/README.md

-# CoreFit
+# BookMyFit

-If you’re looking for a website for your gym, CoreFit is a great option.
+If you’re looking for a website for your gym, BookMyFit is a great option.
 It has a clean and modern look, and comes with useful features like a built-in timetable.
 CoreFit is also responsive to all devices, so users can view the site on any screen size.

 ## Tech Stack